o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

    Range: 0..38 (values from {{flowDiscardClass-table}}; other values are unassigned and MUST be treated as unknown)

-   Reversibility: reversible (value does not change under flow reversal as per {{?RFC5103}})
+   Reversibility: reversible (value does not change under flow reversal as per {{!RFC5103}})

    Status: current

    ElementId: TBD

-   References: {{?I-D.ietf-opsawg-discardmodel}}
+   References: {{!I-D.ietf-opsawg-discardmodel}}

 flowDiscardClass Values  {#flowDiscardClass-values}
 -----------------------

-{{flowDiscardClass-table}} defines the values for the flowDiscardClass Information Element mapped from the corresponding {{?I-D.ietf-opsawg-discardmodel}} Discard Class.
-The codepoints for flowDiscardClass are maintained by IANA in the "flowDiscardClass Values" subregistry of the IPFIX registry.
+{{flowDiscardClass-table}} defines the values for the flowDiscardClass Information Element mapped from the corresponding {{!I-D.ietf-opsawg-discardmodel}} Discard Class.
+The code points for flowDiscardClass are maintained by IANA in the "flowDiscardClass Values" subregistry of the IPFIX registry.
 Future additions or changes are managed via Expert Review as described in {{iana}}.

 | Discard Class                  | flowDiscardClass Value |